 |Summarised below are examples of where the products we supply have been

 used.
 This is just a small sample but we hope this provides you with a useful

 insight into the ways we can help.
 To date our solutions cover a wide area

 of applications including aeronautics, automotive testing, data bus and circuit testing,

-meteorology, military defence, medical imaging, radar design, space vehicle tracking,
+meteorology, quantum science, military defence, medical imaging, radar design, space vehicle tracking,

 telecommunications, ultrasonic structural testing,....the list goes on!